History of the United States men's national soccer team: 2019 Gold Cup

-The United States came into the 2019 Gold Cup as the defending champions looking for back to back victories.
-They won all 3 group stage matches with a 4–0 win over Guyana, a 6–0 win over Trinidad and Tobago, and a 1–0 win over Panama.
+The United States entered the 2019 Gold Cup as the defending champions looking for back-to-back victories.
+They won all three group stage matches with a 4–0 win over Guyana, a 6–0 win over Trinidad and Tobago, and a 1–0 win over Panama.
 They beat Curaçao 1–0 in the quarterfinals and Jamaica 3–1 in the semifinals to move on to a final matchup with Mexico.
 The final was scoreless through 72 minutes but a 73rd-minute goal by Jonathan dos Santos secured a 1–0 win for Mexico.

 2020s

 2021 CONCACAF Nations League

 In the 2019-20 Nations League the United States received automatic qualification to League A after participating in the Hex in the 2018 CONCACAF World Cup Qualifiers.
 The United States topped group A over Canada and Cuba to move on the inaugural Nations League Finals.
 The U.S. played Honduras in the Nationals League semifinals on June 3, 2021, at Empower Field at Mile High, Denver.
 The United States moved on to the finals thanks to an 89th-minute Jordan Siebatcheu goal that set up a rematch of the 2019 Gold Cup Final against Mexico.
 On June 6, 2021, the USMNT won the inaugural CONCACAF Nations League in an instant classic 3–2 win after extra time.
 The United States went down 1-0 after the first minute but a Gio Reyna goal equalized the game at 1-1.
 After going down again thanks to a goal by Diego Lainez the USMNT equalized on a Weston McKinnie header.
 A Christian Pulisic Penalty in Extra time won the game on the tournament for the United States.